pouya-eghbali/sia/README.md

 Sia - Binary serialisation and deserialisation with built-in compression.
 You can consider Sia a strongly typed, statically typed domain specific binary language for constructing data.
 Sia preserves data types and supports custom ones.

+Please note the Sia specification and implementation isn't final yet.
+As a core part of [Clio programming language](https://github.com/clio-lang/clio), Sia evolves with Clio.
+It is made to make fast RPC calls possible.

 ## Why

 I needed a fast schema-less serialization library that preserves type info and is able to code/decode custom types.